WELCOME TO THE PATS PEAK SKI PATROL!

 - Join National Ski Patrol – www.nsp.org.

-- Put in as many hours as possible next season as a Candidate Patroller to earn your jacket.
+- Put in as many hours as possible next season to earn your jacket.
 You will need to practice and demonstrate a number of skills and learn protocols specific to our mountain before you can wear the jacket and white cross of a National Ski Patroller.
 These skills include skiing/boarding mastery, toboggan handling and other on-hill procedures.

-We are always looking for paid and volunteer Patrollers to join our team.
-Though we have only limited paid positions available, we are always looking for more volunteers.
+We are always looking for volunteer Patrollers to join our team.
+Occasionally, we do have a paid spot available.
 Please take the time to read the information below.

 Before taking your OEC final exam or any on-hill training, you must join the National Ski Patrol and pay the annual dues.

 If you join too late to take the OEC Course, you may ski with us and train throughout the season as a Candidate.
 In the fall you can take the OEC course and become a full Patroller and wear the jacket and white cross of a National Ski Patroller once your checklist is complete.

 Patrollers provide their own jackets and first aid belts or backpacks.
 We provide guidance in the selection of these items, and supply the regular equipment you will need to carry in your pack.
 Patroller discounts on ski equipment and supplies are available to you as a member of our Patrol.
 You also receive discounts in the Pats Peak Ski Shop, Cafeteria, and Sled Pub.

 Our annual requirements are a minimum of 16 shifts per year to remain active in the Patrol and obtain benefits.